 As well as published works, the collection contains 25 manuscripts.
 One of the most interesting is a travel diary kept by the Cantonese Christian leader Ho Tsin-sheen in 1843 (LMS 261).
 Other manuscripts include works on Chinese medicine, vaccination, anatomy, astronomy, Anglo–Chinese relations and stories.

-The London Missionary SocietyCollection is kept together as a collection within the Asian Collections.
+The maps that formed part of the collection are kept together within the Maps Collection.
 Every item has been individually catalogued; the call numbers have the prefix LMS.
 They have been digitised and are available on the Library’s website.

 Sun, Ching and Wong, Wan (comps), Catalogue of the London Missionary Society Collection held in the National Library of Australia, National Library of Australia, Canberra, 2001.